How to save on online payment service fees

 • $10,000 event = $290.30 in credit card fees

-You can lower these fees and save money, while still securing attendee registrations to your events by using the deposit feature , where you only request a small amount of your full event price to be paid upfront.
-This provides you with the opportunity to pay online payment processing fees on a smaller amount than the total price of the event, and collect the remainder by cash, cheque, or a bank transfer.
+You can lower these fees and save money while still securing attendee registrations for your events by using the deposit feature, where you only request a small amount of your full event price to be paid upfront.
+This provides you with the opportunity to pay online payment processing fees on a smaller amount than the total price of the event and collect the remainder by cash, cheque, or bank transfer.

 Pass the Payment Fees Onto Your Customers

-1. Mask the fees, and bundle them as part of the event cost
+1. Hide the fees and bundle them as part of the event cost

 Here is the formula that you would use, as an example, with Corsizio's $1 service fee and the US and Canada Stripe rates of 2.9% + $0.30 credit card fees: